JDjedi/pack_a_book/JD_README.txt

 	+ If using OSX or linux:
 		While in the command prompt type "ruby-install" and let it work its magic

-	+ If using Windows within the folder titled "build" well be a package calles "rubyinstaller-2.3.3.exe".
-Simply extract the package and follow the installation guide.

 Ruby gems install guide:

 	+ Since we will be using ruby 2.3 we do not need to install ruby gems in a specific manner,